Sanket Bhosale

-Sanket Bhosale(born 9 May 1988) is an Indian comedian, actor, doctor and television presenter known for his work predominantly in Hindi television.
+Sanket Bhosale (born 9 May 1988) is an Indian comedian, actor, doctor and television presenter known for his work predominantly in Hindi television.
 He is known for mimicking the voices of many Bollywood celebrities, notably Salman Khan and Sanjay Dutt.
 Apart from his artistry, Bhosale is also a trained physician.
 He made his mimicry debut with the 2012 Laugh India Laugh, where he was among the top 10 finalists.
-He also worked at 92.7 Big FM in 2013.